spenserwenhe/Hardware-Positions-2023/README.md

-# Early Career and Internship Positions for Hardware in 2023
+# Early Career and Intern Positions for Hardware in 2023
 **Maintained by ECE Students @ UIUC**

 The positions listed in this repository are for US locations only.
 Embedded, OS, and firmware jobs are included.